On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Hyperconvex representations and Theorem C

-We will freely use the notations of Section \ref{section:reps}.
-Let $G$ be a real non compact semi-simple Lie group and denote by $\scr F$ the \emph{Furstenberg boundary} of the symmetric space of $G.$ The product $\scr F\times\scr F$ has a unique open $G$-orbit denoted by $\posgen.$
+Recall that $\G$ is a convex cocompact isometry group of a $\CAT(-1)$ space.
+We will freely use the notations of section \ref{section:reps}.
+Let $G$ be a real non-compact semi-simple Lie group, and denote by $\scr F$ the Furstenberg boundary of the symmetric space of $G.$ The product $\scr F\times\scr F$ has a unique open $G$-orbit, denoted by $\posgen.$

-\begin{defi}A representation $\rho:\G\to G$ is \emph{hyperconvex} if there exists a $\rho$-equivariant H\"older-continuous map $\z:\bord\G\to\scr F$ such that if $x\neq y$ are distinct points in $\bord\G$ then the pair $(\z(x),\z(y))$ belongs to $\posgen.$ \end{defi}
+\begin{defi}A representation $\rho:\G\to G$ is \emph{hyperconvex} if there exists a $\rho$-equivariant H\"older-continuous map $\z:\bord\G\to\scr F$ such that if $x\neq y$ are distinct points in $\bord\G,$ then the pair $(\z(x),\z(y))$ belongs to $\posgen.$ \end{defi}

-The following Lemma relates hyperconvex representations to convex ones.
+The following lemma relates hyperconvex representations to convex ones.

-\begin{lema} If $\rho:\G\to G$ is Zariski dense and hyperconvex, and $\L:G\to\PGL(V)$ is a finite dimensional irreducible proximal representation, then the composition $\L\circ\rho:\G\to\PGL(V)$ is irreducible and convex. \end{lema}
+\begin{lema} If $\rho:\G\to G$ is Zariski-dense and hyperconvex, and $\L:G\to\PGL(V)$ is a finite dimensional irreducible proximal representation, then the composition $\L\circ\rho:\G\to\PGL(V)$ is irreducible and convex. \end{lema}